lizmat/raku-all-modules/Altai-man/deredere/README.md

 ## Installation

-To install it using Panda (a module management tool bundled with Rakudo Star):

 ```
-$ panda update
+$ zef update
-$ panda install deredere
+$ zef install deredere
 ```

-Also, you should install `IO::Sockes::SSL` to work with "https" links.
+Also, you can install `IO::Sockes::SSL` to work with "https" links.
 You also need `XML` to build effective data parsers.

 ## Testing